-- 1. Active Farmer is a person actively involved and invested in the planting, growing, and harvesting of agricultural product on owned, rented, leased, or share-cropped land.
-This includes ranchers and dairymen.
-If a Farmer farms on land(s) he/she rents or leases, he/she must provide the Market with a copy of the signed lease agreement(s). - Farm products are grown or raised by the Farmer upon land (located East of I-95) that s/he controls through ownership, lease, rental, or other legal agreement.
+- 1. Active Farmer is a person actively involved and invested in the planting, growing and harvesting of agricultural product on owned, rented, leased or share-cropped land.
+This definition includes ranchers and dairymen.
+If a farmer farms on land(s) he/she rents or leases, he/she must provide the market with a copy of the signed lease agreement(s). - Farm products are grown or raised by the farmer upon land (located East of I-95, within SC borders) that s/he controls through ownership, lease, rental or other legal agreement.
 These products are fresh fruits and vegetables, nuts, honey, eggs, herbs, flowers, meat and dairy products. - Meat & Dairy Products.
-All meat and dairy products must be labeled as processed food products in accordance with SCDA requirements for processed food products. - Processed farm products are farm products made from raw ingredients, a majority of which are grown and produced by the Farmer.
-These products include all farm products that must in some way be processed including cheeses, dairy, meats, viticulture, dried fruits and vegetables, juices, jam, or other processed agricultural and livestock food products.
-Some processed farm products are not processed by the farmer but, are processed products which the vendor made from raw ingredients purchased from a local farmer which have been cooked, canned, dried, baked, preserved, or otherwise significantly treated.
-CFM recognizes the distinction between processed farm products made by the Farmer and those products that are purchased and then processed. - Nursery products are grown or raised by the Farmer upon land that s/he controls through ownership, lease, rental, or other legal agreement.
-Nursery products are fresh cut or potted flowers, bedding plants, seeds, perennials, annuals, trees, or shrubs that are propagated from seed, cuttings, bulbs, plugs, or plant divisions.
+All meat and dairy products must be labeled as processed food products in accordance with SCDA requirements for processed food products. - Processed farm products are farm products made from raw ingredients, a majority of which are grown and produced by the farmer.
+These products include all farm products that must in some way be processed including cheeses, dairy, meats, viticulture, dried fruits and vegetables, juices, jam or other processed agricultural and livestock food products.
+Some processed farm products are not processed by the farmer but, are processed products which the vendor made from raw ingredients purchased from a local farmer which have been cooked, canned, dried, baked, preserved or otherwise significantly treated.
+CFM recognizes the distinction between processed farm products made by the farmer and those products that are purchased and then processed. - Nursery products are grown or raised by the farmer upon land that s/he controls through ownership, lease, rental or other legal agreement.
+Nursery products are fresh cut or potted flowers, bedding plants, seeds, perennials, annuals, trees or shrubs that are propagated from seed, cuttings, bulbs, plugs or plant divisions.
 Nursery product vendors may require a nursery license from SCDA. - 2.
-Bakery/Chocolatier is a person who bakes breads, pastries, desserts or makes chocolates for sale at the Market. - 3.
+Bakery/Chocolatier is a person who bakes breads, pastries, desserts or makes chocolates for sale at the market. - 3.
 Seafood products are sea foods raised or caught by the producer in South Carolina waters. - 4.
 Food concession vendor is a person who sells food that is freshly made and available for immediate consumption on-site. - 5.
 Art and Craft products must be designed, fabricated and hand-crafted by the artisan vendor.
 Acceptance is based on originality of design, materials and production techniques.
 All crafts must be of excellent workmanship both in quality and design.
 The items must show evidence of manual skills obtainable through a significant period of dedication and experience.
+All vendors are solely responsible for obtaining proper permissions and licenses from third parties whose rights may be violated or infringed.
+To use any logo, trademark or copyrighted items, a vendor MUST have written permission from the owner of the logo, trademark or copyright and provide the CFM with a copy of the written permission from the owner of the logo, trademark or copyright with his/her application or at the request of CFM.

-CFM General Rules and Regulations:
+Rules & Regulations:

-CFM Management, City Staff, and MAC, reserves the right to deny a vendor's application or to prohibit anyone from selling at the Market, or to prohibit any product from being sold at the Market.
+CFM Management, City Staff and MAC reserve the right to deny a vendor's application or to prohibit anyone from selling at the market, or to prohibit any product from being sold at the market.

-Application and Agreement
+Application & Agreement

-- All prospective vendors must read manual in full, then complete and sign a CFM Vendor Application/participation form. - Application fee: All vendors, returning must submit an application fee of \$20 with their applications. - The CFM's approval of selling privileges for a vendor is always for a specified period of time. - All accepted vendors are required to attend a vendor orientation meeting, Monday, March 18th at 5:30 P.M., located at the City Gallery at Waterfront Park 35 Prioleau St. Charleston, SC 29401.
+- All prospective vendors must read the 2014 CFM Vendor Manual in full, then complete and sign a CFM Vendor Application/Participation Form - Application fee: All vendors, returning and new must submit a nonrefundable application fee of \$20 - The CFM's approval of selling privileges for a vendor is always for a specified period of time - All accepted vendors are required to attend a vendor orientation meeting which will be scheduled upon acceptance